-Ferguson has an adequate athletic foundation, but how does he complement that with execution?
+Ferguson has a great athletic foundation, but how does he complement that with execution?
 Even after three years as a starter, Ferguson is still a work in progress regarding the game’s finer points.
 Despite this, the Wisconsin TE has some appealing operational qualities.

-As a pass catcher, Ferguson’s hands have their moments.
+As a pass catcher, Ferguson’s hands are sturdy.
 He does have a few drops on his résumé, but those are often associated with inaccurate passes.
 Generally, and particularly in the red zone and other high-pressure situations, Ferguson flashes the focus and strong hands to haul in passes while airborne.
-He also fights through contact at the catch point and isn’t fazed in contested situations.
+He actively extends for passes, fights through contact at the catch point, and isn’t fazed in contested situations.
 He can make some steely, acrobatic catches as a result.

-Ferguson isn’t quite as appealing as a blocker, but he has some redeeming qualities there as well.
-The Wisconsin TE has solid extension, and he can use his explosive burst to shoot into blocks.
+Ferguson isn’t quite as appealing as a blocker, but he does have some redeeming qualities there.
+The Wisconsin TE has solid extension and uses his explosive burst to shoot into blocks.
 He can absorb power to an extent with his compact frame and owns decent torso flexibility.

-Among other things, Ferguson has some awareness regarding defensive blind spots, and quite a few of his touchdowns have resulted from him sneaking through to the end zone and exploiting open spaces.
+Among other things, Ferguson has some awareness regarding defensive blind spots.
+Quite a few of his touchdowns have resulted from him sneaking through to the end zone and exploiting open spaces.
 He also uses physicality at the stem very well.

 Areas for improvement

 As a receiver, Ferguson shows room for improvement.
-He plays with a high pad level and doesn’t always display torso and hip flexibility.
+He plays with a high pad level and could sink his hips more often.
 His route running isn’t exceptionally sharp or detailed; many of his assignments involve simple flat routes or advances into the seam.
-Ferguson can improve his route running, but his traits aren’t especially conducive to natural separation, either.
+Ferguson can improve his route running, but he does have some upside there given his athletic traits.

 With his size and straight-line explosiveness, Ferguson has a strong physical foundation as a tight end.
-He’s not an elite athlete — but he is a good one — and his ability to gain speed quickly certainly shows up on film.
+He’s a good athlete, and his ability to gain speed quickly certainly shows up on film.
 That ability, combined with his size, makes him a definite threat as a seam-buster at the NFL level.
 Moreover, he can be a formidable red-zone threat with his body control and toughness in contested situations.

 Sometimes football is a family business.
-In fact, Ferguson’s older brother, Joe Ferguson, played safety for the Wisconsin Badgers from 2013 to 2017.
+In fact, Ferguson’s older brother, Joe Ferguson, played safety for Wisconsin from 2013-2017.
 Jake, meanwhile, came on in 2017 and redshirted while his brother started five games.
 Even as the younger Ferguson waited, it was clear that he was just as — if not more — talented than his elder sibling.

-As a high school senior, Jake was already four full inches taller than his brother, and he measured in at a hefty 209 pounds.
+As a high school senior, Jake was already four full inches taller than his brother and measured in at a hefty 209 pounds.
 Along with his size, Jake put up impressive testing numbers, including a 4.73 40-yard dash and a 34.4-inch vertical jump.
-A four-star recruit, Ferguson generated plenty of interest in the midwest; schools like Iowa, Iowa State, and Nebraska all submitted offers for his services.
+A four-star recruit, Ferguson generated plenty of interest in the Midwest; schools like Iowa, Iowa State, and Nebraska all submitted offers for his services.